MannanB/MUXLLM/README.md

 llm  =  LLM(Provider.openai, "gpt-3.5-turbo")
 # muxllm will look for prompt files in cwd and ./prompts if that folder exists
+# You can also provide a direct or relative path to the txt file
 response  =  llm.ask(Prompt("translate_prompt.txt"), spanish="Hola, como estas?").content
 ```